I will be posting three articles on health policy.

 The concerns of health policy – a system approach

 1. Primary care.
 Primary care has been largely ignored in health reform.
-It should be the starting point.
+It should be the starting point for any consideration however of preventive health and chronic care.
 Early interventions and health check-ups can head off costly and debilitating illnesses.

-But unfortunately the financial incentives are against primary care and in favour of expensive specialists.
+Specialist care has become very expensive.
 We have an obsession with hospitals.
 But hospitals should be the last resort rather than the first.
-Countries such as the United Kingdom and New Zealand have high quality care, in part because of the philosophy underlying their systems, but also because those systems are grounded in primary care, which is the most efficient and equitable way to deliver health services for all regardless of income.
+Countries such as the United Kingdom and New Zealand have high quality care in part because of the philosophy underlying their systems, but also because those systems are grounded in primary care, which is the most efficient and equitable way to deliver health services for all regardless of income.
 It is where care is best integrated.

 2. Workforce.
 Health is the largest and fastest growing sector of the Australian economy.
 Its structure and workforce are riddled with 19th Century demarcations and restrictive work practices.
-For example there are several hundred nurse practitioners in Australia when there should be thousands.
+For example there are several hundred nurse practitioners in Australia when there should be thousands, performing routine functions such as administering regular vaccinations.
 About 10 per cent of normal births in Australia are delivered by midwives: in New Zealand that figure is over 90 per cent.

 We don’t have a shortage of doctors so much as a misallocation of doctors.
 Nurses, allied health workers and ambulance staff are denied opportunities to upgrade and realise their professional potential and improve services.

-Pharmacies should be providing more basic health services for the community and should be active partners with doctors in primary care.
+Pharmacies should be providing more basic health services for the community and should be active partners with doctors in the front line.
+Pharmacists are the most underutilised and highly-qualified professionals in our health sector.
+They need to be integrated into primary health care.

 It is quite remarkable that we have endless talk about the need for workforce reform everywhere but in the health sector.
-The restrictive work practices and demarcations in the health sector are a disgrace.
-Jim McGinty will be writing further on health workforce reform in this policy series.
+Surely governments could not be frightened of the AMA!
+In our modern economy the restrictive work practices and demarcations in the health sector are a disgrace.

 3. Program structures.
-If we go to a garage to service our car we expect the garage to take responsibility for the whole car.
-But not in health.
-We have to go to different professions for different services, suppliers and interest groups all with their separate billing and regulations.
 Health services are structured and funded around providers – medical services by doctors, pharmaceuticals through big Pharma and the Pharmacy Guild, and hospitals through state governments and private agencies.
-The Department of Health and Ageing reflects this provider focus rather than a focus on consumers.
+The structure of the Department of Health and Ageing reflects this provider focus rather than a focus on consumers.

 4. Funding.
 Funding of health services is a mess, resulting in serious inequities, high administrative costs, and misallocation of scarce resources.
 Some services, financed either through private health insurance or Medicare, are free at the point of delivery, while others can leave consumers with massive out-of-pocket expenses.

-We have some of the highest co-payments in the developed world.
-They also lack rhyme or reason. ” with the level of government subsidies varying enormously.
+We have some of the highest co-payments in the developed world but they lack rhyme or reason.
+They are a “dog’s breakfast” with the level of government subsidies varying enormously.
 Some co-payment arrangements work on a safety-net basis, while others, such as for psychologists, leave the consumer bearing open-ended risks.
 The Abbott Government’s “reforms”, if implemented, would make the situation worse.
 Medical and pharmaceutical co-payments have little in common, and dental services are much more poorly funded than medical services.
 The safety nets are unfair and lead to abuse.

 Persons on high incomes should pay more for health services through efficient and defensible co-payments.
 A “universal” service does not necessarily mean it should be free.
 Subject to a means test, there needs to be more discipline by consumers in their use of health services.
-There is no sign that the Commonwealth is concerned about the problem however, even though most other countries have better models to emulate.
+Jennifer Doggett at the Centre for Policy Development has proposed workable means-tested reforms in this area with a Health Credit Card.
+See http://cpd.org.au/2009/07/out-of-pocket-rethinking-health-copayments/ There is no sign the Commonwealth is concerned about the problem however, even though most other countries have better models to emulate.
 The Nordic countries, for example, insist on a single public funder and universality but with efficient and equitable co-payments.
-Jennifer Doggett will be writing further about co-payments in this policy series.

-The other great funding distortion in Australian health care arrangements is private health insurance (PHI) – essentially a high-cost mechanism which allows some, particularly those with high incomes, to jump the queue for hospital services, thus worsening waiting times in public hospitals by diverting resources to private hospitals, contrary to the claim that it takes pressure off public hospitals.
-PHI penalises country people because there are few private hospitals in the bush.
+The other great funding distortion in Australian health care arrangements is private health insurance (PHI) – essentially a high-cost mechanism which allows some, particularly those with high incomes, to jump the queue for health services, thus worsening waiting times in public hospitals and diverting resources to private hospitals, contrary to the claim that it takes pressure off public hospitals.
+It penalises country people because there are few private hospitals in the bush.
 Australia’s arrangements also mean that private and public hospitals operate on different funding streams and with little integration of services.

 Private gap insurance promoted by PHI has facilitated enormous increases in specialist fees.
 Most importantly, the expansion of PHI progressively weakens the ability of Medicare to control costs.
 The evidence world-wide is clear that countries with significant PHI have high costs without any better health outcomes.